Exploring usability of Reddit in data science and knowledge processing: What is Reddit

-Most of the subrredits are public (for registered and non-registred users) with some exceptions (based on karma points, comments, gold, moderator status, time on Reddit, username and others).
-The tool (introduced in section~\ref{sec:reddit-tudfe} is based on publicly available data.
+Most of the subreddits are public (for registered and non-registred users).
+There are some exceptions based, for instance, on karma points (i.e. user's score), comments, gold (i.e. Reddit's currency that can be purchased with real money), moderator status, time on Reddit, username and others.
+For instance, such restriction can be be applied to even a Harry Potter house preference (e.g. r/gryffindor)\footnote{\url{https://www.reddit.com/r/ListOfSubreddits/wiki/privates}}.
+Here, let us note that the Reddit topic explorations tool (introduced in Section~\ref{sec:reddit-tudfe}), is based only on access to publicly available data.